Healthy Food to promote Aging with Nutrition

 Bioactives that you have likely heard of are carotenoids.

-These colorful plant pigments found in bright red, yellow, and orange fruits and vegetables –act as powerful antioxidants and may help prevent some types of cancer and heart disease, reduce the risk of eye disease, and enhance the immune system and more.
+Colorful plant pigments in red, yellow, and orange fruits and vegetables are powerful antioxidants.
+They can potentially prevent certain cancers and heart diseases and reduce the risk of eye diseases.
+These pigments also boost the immune system and have other benefits.

 Resveratrol